 - The patient should undergo the appropriate staging tests such as thoracic radiographs, an abdominal ultrasound, a CT scan, bloodwork, etc., as indicated by the tumor type.
 Staging allows the clinician to evaluate the extent of the disease and may provide information that changes the treatment plan.

 - The patient should be stabilized as much as possible before treatment with a chemotherapeutic agent.
 Although chemotherapy is generally well tolerated in veterinary medicine, if an animal is unstable or ill, the likelihood of adverse events becomes higher.
-Abnormalities in hydration status, electrolyte balance, kidney function, liver function, anemia, etc., should be corrected before starting chemo if possible.
-However, remember that some of the patient’s medical problems will only be corrected by treating the cancer itself.
+Abnormalities in hydration status, electrolyte balance, kidney function, liver function, anemia, etc., should be corrected before starting chemo.
+However, remember that some of the patient’s medical problems will only be corrected by treating the cancer.

-- Know the proposed treatment’s cost, dosing schedule, and potential toxicities beforehand.
+- Know beforehand the proposed treatment’s cost, dosing schedule, and potential toxicities.
 You must be committed and comfortable with the protocol for the best outcome possible.
-If a particular protocol isn’t feasible for you, your veterinarian can recommend a different one that will better fit you and your dog.
+If a particular protocol isn’t feasible for you, your veterinarian can recommend a different one to better fit you and your dog.

 - Explore and discuss any other treatment options thoroughly before making a decision.

-- The nutritional status of all oncology patients should be assessed at the beginning of and throughout the course of treatment.
+- The nutritional status of all oncology patients should be assessed at the beginning of and throughout treatment.
 Good nutrition is necessary for the body to be able to fight cancer.
 Your oncologist or veterinarian may do this assessment or may recommend a consult with a veterinary nutritionist.

 - Keep an open dialogue with your veterinary team to ensure that the quality of life of your dog remains the ultimate goal.
-Tell the vet about any side effects or challenges that crop up so the treatments can be adjusted as needed.
+Tell the vet about any side effects or challenges so the treatments can be adjusted as needed.

 - Provide your vet and/or oncologist with a complete list of all medications and supplements that your dog is receiving.